hbkworld/streaming-spec/dimensions.md

 ## Simple Point or Series of Points

-A measured value might be described completely by as single point (i.e. the measured strain at a point in time).
+A measured value might be described completely as single point (i.e. the measured strain at a point in time).
 Other measured values consist of a series of several points (i.e. a spectum that contains several points over a frequency with an amplitude).

 To map a series of points that belong together, a signal might deliver an array of points.